 C-h v by default).
-You can use those variables to turn
+You can use those variables to turn ido

-ido off for specific functions or commands.
+off for specific functions or commands.

-ido-ubiquitous does not turn ido completion on for
+ido-ubiquitous does not turn ido completion on for packages

-below on how you can turn ido on for both of those modes.
+you can turn ido on for both of those modes.

 ido-vertical-mode modifies the ido completion buffer so that it displays vertically rather than horizontally, making it so that the most relevant completions are displayed at the top.